smart-on-fhir/cumulus-library-opioid/cumulus_library_opioid/vocab/README.md

 the primary artifact provided by a study author, and is used for filtering of other tables, and tracking the original source of discovered related medications.

-### `rxn_curated` (prev RXNCONSO_curated)

-A to be replaced/renamed list of codes and identifiers RXNCONSO, which has the keywords left joined to it by a substring match.
-We will eventually do this join directly from a copy of RXNCONSO in the database.

-This table needs to be renamed.

 ### `search_rules` (prev expand_rules)

 A human curated mapping of TTY relation types that are relevant to our specific